 As the app gains popularity within Simi’s school, a well-known bully causes all sorts of issues for Simi and her friend.
 I really enjoyed reading about how Simi deals with the problem and relies on her family and friends for help.
 Her character shows quite a bit of growth and she is easy to root for.

-If you are looking for a contemporary novel that will pull at your heartstrings, A Match Made in Mehendi is one book to pick up this fall.
+A Match Made in Mehendi is one book to pick up this fall if you are looking for a contemporary novel that will pull at your heartstrings.
 The characters are enjoyable and the concept is fresh.
 I am looking forward to reading more of Bajpai’s works.